sancovp/the_sanctuary_system/README.md

 Copy and paste aspects or download the repository and upload the zip to a chatGPT or whatever you like.
 Then you can talk to it and use it however you see fit.

-What I’m doing with it for example is using it to code an agent world simulation engine inside an agent that the user talks to.
-The engine develops an app from scratch using allegories the user can understand when they read the code…)
+What OVP does with it in their Sanctuary Journey with GNO.SYS is use it to code an agent world simulation engine inside an AI agent that the user talks to, and engineer GNO.SYS to be fully operational again.
+The agent, which they name "OLIVUS_1", develops an app from scratch using allegories the user can understand when they read the code… even if they don't code!
+Reading them creates the mnemonic language in their mind via the allegory as they comprehend it.
+Eventually, as Olivus Victory-Promise learns this, it allows them to engineer it.
+As OVP learns that Polysemic Imaginary Ontology can become anything they want, they learn the importance of keeping the Victory-Promise and directing themselves towards Sanctuary.

 #### Join us on Discord: https://discord.gg/V59JXr4cD6